ankiano/resource-naming-guide/docs/source/index.rst

 Choosing good names and identifiers
 **********

 Make names informative
 ===========

-| The most fundamental principle in naming is to select informative names that facilitate understanding and memorization.
+| The most fundamental principle in naming is to select informative names that facilitate understanding.
 | Use names that are intuitive and easy to remember.
 | Avoid using generic or universal names.